-6.1.2.
-Priority axis 2: Nature & Culture
+6.1.2 PRIORITY AXIS1: NATURE & CULTURE

-Concerning the Hungarian mainstream Ops the EDIOP, Economic Development and Innovation OP needs special coordination effort regarding the HU-SK CBC Programme as both programmes target the same investment priority 6c.
-On the level of activities a possible overlap may occur in the forst activity, supporting the development of cultural heritage sites.
+Concerning the Hungarian mainstream Ops the EDIOP, the Economic Development and Innovation OP needs special coordination effort regarding the HU-SK CBC Programme as both programmes target the same investment priority 6c.
+On the level of activities a possible overlap may occur in the first activity, supporting the development of cultural heritage sites.
 Their can be handeld by stressing the cross border impact of projects financed through the HUISK ETC programme.